oplS17projects/Image-To-Sketch-Posterizing/README.md

 ### Statement

-The idea of this project is using racket to perform a conversion of normal image into sketch image.
+The idea of this project is use racket to perform a convert an image into sketch.
 We both have never done image edit before we find it this project is really interesting how other programs such as Adobe Photoshop can be a powerful image-editing software.

 ### Analysis

-A digital image is a contributed by millions pixel/dot.
-Each pixel is a color, and each color is the mixed of red green and blue (RGB).
-Our program is read the entire pixel from an image into a list (we can think of 2-dimension array or matrix x/y).
-Each value in the matrix is represent for a pixel value of the image.
-By that, we can change the color to anything we want and for this project, our goal it convert the image to stretch image.
+A digital image is a contributed of millions pixel/dot.
+Each pixel is a color, and each color is mixed of red green and blue (RGB) color.
+Our program will read the entire pixel from an image and store all the value RGB into a single list (we can also imagine of 2-dimension array or matrix x/y).
+Each value in the matrix is represent a pixel of the image.
+By that, we can change the color value (RGB) to anything we want to make a new picture and for this project, our goal it convert the image to stretch image.

 Our team try to use less the library of the racket, we implement new function base on the follow Architecture Diagram:

 <p align="center"><img src="https://github.com/oplS17projects/Image-To-Cartoon/blob/master/Diagram.png" /></p>

 For this project, we have two different programs do to the same thing.
 Why?
-Because after we finished the first one, the runtime is too slow for convert so we rewrite the whole thing with differents algoritms so the running time is improved.
+Because after we finished the first one, the runtime is so slow to convert an image so we decided to write a new program with differents algoritms to improve the running time.

 ### Library